Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Advance Application Development/Practical 09/user_auth_flutter_pract_09/README.md

 # User Authentication App

-This is a simple Flutter application that allows users to authenticate using a username and password.
+        Aim : This is a simple Flutter application that allows users to authenticate using a username and password.

 ## Features